KakaWan/code-graph-skill/README.en.md

 ## FAQ

 **Should `.code-graph/` be committed to version control?**
-No — it's generated output.
-Add it to `.gitignore`.
+It's generated output — usually no. Add it to `.gitignore`.

 **I changed the code, the graph is stale?**
-The skill re-detects changes by hash and updates incrementally on its next invocation; you can also run `update.py` manually after a bigger change.
+The next `update.py` run detects changes by hash and updates incrementally (triggered automatically in Claude Code sessions); you can also run it manually right after a bigger change.

-**Does it need anything besides Python?**
+**My project isn't written in Python — will it still work?**
+Yes.
+Kotlin / Java / Python / TypeScript (incl.
+JS) / Go get full class/function/call-chain parsing; other languages (C/C++/Rust/Swift etc.) fall back to file-level structure (no symbols, no call edges) — the graph is still generated.

+**What environment does it need?**
-No. Python 3.8+ (standard library only, no third-party packages).
+Just Python 3.8+ (standard library only, no third-party packages).

 ## License